denis-ismailaj/slique/README.md

 an optimization could be made that if `T` is a pointer type it is nullified (potentially leading to its value being garbage collected), or if it is not it can be replaced with the zero-value of that type (which may or may not occupy less space).

+For a more performant alternative, check out [cirque](https://github.com/denis-ismailaj/cirque).